adii2407/A.ONE/README.md

 - Power system (Li-ion)

 ## Project Goal
-A.ONE collects atmospheric data, transmits data via LoRa (if enabled), and stores it in flash memory for analysis.
+A.ONE collects atmospheric data, transmits data via LoRa, and stores it in flash memory for analysis.
 Recovery system alerts with buzzer and LED when required.

 ## How It Works
 1. Device powers on
 2. Sensors collect data
 3. Data stored in flash memory
 4. LoRa transmits data
+5. GPS module tracks location
-5. Recovery alert activates
+6. Recovery alert activates
-6. Data can be retrieved for analysis
+7. Data can be retrieved for analysis

 ## Future Scope
 - Live telemetry via LoRa/cloud